Triratna Controversy FAQ

 Questions about Sangharakshita

-- Why did Sangharakshita wait until he thought he might be dying to make
+- Why did Sangharakshita wait until he thought he might be dying to make his confessional statement?

 Sangharakshita hasn’t said as much over the years as some people would have liked about controversy around his sexual activity.
 In a 2009 interview with Subhuti and Mahamati, published as ‘Conversations with Bhante’, he does talk about his sexual relations, including indicating some regret in some cases.
 Again, some people felt this did not go far enough.